 - Alpha-glucosidase-acarbose and miglitol decrease absorption of glucose.

 Another option is to either add insulin to your oral diabetes drug or switch to insulin.
-Your doctor might recommend insulin therapy if your A1C level — which shows your blood sugar control over the last two to three months — is very far from your goal or you have symptoms of high blood sugar, such as thirst or fatigue.
+Your doctor might recommend insulin therapy if your A1C level — which shows your blood sugar control over the last 2 to 3 months — is very far from your goal or you have symptoms of high blood sugar, such as thirst or fatigue.

 Taking insulin will give your overworked pancreas a break.
 It can help manage your blood sugar quickly, and it should help you feel better.

-Insulin comes in several forms that are classified based on things like how quickly they work, their peak time, and how long they last.
-Rapid-acting types start working quickly after a meal and usually last around two to four hours.
+Rapid-acting types start working quickly (within 10 to 15 minutes) and control blood sugars after a meal.
+Rapid-acting insulin usually lasts around 2 to 4 hours.
 Long-acting types are usually taken once a day and used to control blood sugar between meals or overnight.

-Switching to a new medicine won’t necessarily correct your blood sugar levels immediately.
+Switching to a new medication won’t necessarily correct your blood sugar levels immediately.
 You might need to tweak the dose or try a few drugs before you gain control over your diabetes.

-You’ll see your doctor about once every three months to go over your blood sugar and A1C levels.
-These visits will help your doctor determine if your oral medicine is controlling your blood sugar.
-If not, you'll need to add another drug to your treatment or switch your medication.
+You’ll see your doctor about once every 3 months to go over your blood sugar and A1C levels.
+These visits will help your doctor determine whether your oral medication is controlling your blood sugar.
+If not, you’ll need to add another drug to your treatment or switch your medication.